111 Mountain Brook Drive

 Data Visualization & Interpretation

-This data visualization & interpretation course shares best-in-class data visualization techniques and instruction on how to interpret different chart types.
-Charts should support your story not make it more difficult to understand.
+This data visualization and interpretation course shares best-in-class data visualization techniques and instruction on how to interpret different chart types.
+Charts should support your story – not make it more difficult to understand.
 Using the right chart with the proper formatting allows your audience to quickly see the story.

 Which chart allows the best analysis for understanding my business?

 To effectively communicate business insights, do you know…

 - you should not use 3-D charts?

 - in most cases there is a better chart than a pie chart (and a doughnut chart is worse than a pie chart)?

 - which type of line chart should be used for different types of data?

 Data Visualization & Interpretation Course